GoogleCloudPlatform/cloud-sql-proxy/README.md

 to update regularly.

 The default container image uses [distroless][] with a non-root user.
-If you need a shell or related tools, use the Alpine or Bookworm images listed above.
+If you need a shell or related tools, use the Alpine or Debian-based container images (bullseye or bookworm) listed above.

 [distroless]: https://github.com/GoogleContainerTools/distroless